TheCandidStartup/TheCandidStartup.github.io/_drafts/boring-spreadsheet.md

 In all the years the store has been in business, the prices, tax rate and fees have never changed.
 Perhaps that's why they've been so successful and have just recorded their millionth sale.

-That give us a spreadsheet with 1 million rows and 10 million cells.
+That gives us a spreadsheet with 1 million rows and 10 million cells.
 Right at the limits of what Excel and Google Sheets allow.
 So, how does it perform?

 Surprisingly well.
 I have a reasonable spec Windows desktop: a Ryzen 5600X with 6 dual-threaded cores, 16GB of RAM and a fast M.2 NVMe SSD.
 The spreadsheet is 60MB on disk using the default .xlsx format or 20MB in the optimized binary .xlsb format.
 Opening the spreadsheet takes 10 seconds and requires 400MB of RAM.
 After that, performance is pretty much interactive.
 A full recalculation of the entire spreadsheet takes about half a second - just enough time for Excel to bring up a progress bar and report that it's calculating using 12 threads.